melodium-tech/melodium/libs/flow-mel/README.md

-# Mélodium core operations library
+# Mélodium core flow control library

 This library provides the basic flow control treatments for the Mélodium environment.